jimbrake/ISA-Exploratorium/README.md

 Common sub-expressions identified by assignment to a distinct name
 Separate register update process
 In the case of TROC instructions defined/expressed via three nested case statements
- Instruction size, e.g. a section for each instruction size Each distinct instruction with some merged
+-Instruction size, e.g. a section for each instruction size
+--Each distinct instruction with some merged
- Each data type as needed
+---Each data type as needed
 In addition there is an outer case for state handling, mostly memory read/write states